Jonathan Shafer: ARCA Menards Series

 On January 4, 2022, Shafer would sign with Venturini Motorsports to drive a part-time schedule in the 2022 ARCA Menards Series season.
 He made his first start in the East Series race at Dover Motor Speedway, starting eighth and finishing seventh.
 He made his second and final start of the season at Iowa Speedway, for the combination race with the main and East Series.
 He started seventh and finished fourth.

 Craftsman Truck Series

 On April 10, 2023, On Point Motorsports announced that Shafer would make his NASCAR Craftsman Truck Series debut at Martinsville Speedway, along with running seven more races for the team throughout the season.
 Shafer only ran two more races with the team, getting a best finish of 24th at Nashville Superspeedway.

+In 2026, it was announced that Shafer will drive the No. 69 Ford for MBM Motorsports at Rockingham Speedway.
+He failed to qualify at Indianapolis; furthermore, the team was docked 25 driver and owner points and fined USD5,000 for a safety violation regarding the shift boot of the truck.

 Personal life

-Shafer is the son of former NASCAR and ARCA driver, Todd Shafer, who primarily raced in the NASCAR Camping World Truck Series and NASCAR Busch Series (now NASCAR Xfinity Series).
+Shafer is the son of former NASCAR and ARCA driver, Todd Shafer, who primarily raced in the NASCAR Camping World Truck Series and NASCAR Busch Series (now NASCAR O'Reilly Auto Parts Series).